dotnet/insertions-client/docs/Codebase.md

 ### [Core Project](#core-project)
 Core is the project where the main insertion logic resides in.
-The project exposes an interface (`IInsertionApi`) so that the code can be consumed by other projects and invoked like an API.
+The project also exposes an interface (`IInsertionApi`) to abstract this logic and allows the code to be consumed by other projects and invoked like an API.
 - `Console` project is an example of this.
-It receives the inputs from the console and invokes the api accordingly.
+As the name implies, it is a console application.
+It receives the inputs from the console and invokes the API accordingly.
 See [Input](docs/README.md#Input) section for more details on how to use the tool from command line.

 #### [IInsertionApi Interface](#iinsertionapi-interface)
 Defines how to interact with the library to update versions of targeted assets, such as _default.config_.